CodySchrank/MTT/README.md

 ## Notes
-Does not apply the keyword *Resource* from the C# models to the Typescript models If a *Convert Directory* is supplied, it will be deleted everytime script is ran and remade Follows the case and naming conventions of each language.
+Does not apply the keyword *Resource* from the C# models to the Typescript models

-C# is Pascal Case
+If a *Convert Directory* is supplied, it will be deleted everytime script is ran and remade

-Typescript is Camel Case
+Follows the case and naming conventions of each language.

 ## WARNING
 -- Does not apply inheritence